It's Mental Health Awareness Month! 50% off With Code "MHA50"

-Top 14 CBT Exercise For Anger Management (+FREE Anger Management Worksheets)
+Top 14 CBT Anger Management Exercises (+FREE Anger Management Worksheets)

 Today, you’re going to learn all about CBT For Anger and how to use Cognitive Behavioral Therapy exercises for anger management.

-Anger is the emotion we feel when we experience an injustice or have our goals blocked.
+Anger is the emotion we feel when we experience injustice or have our goals blocked.

 But emotions are distinctly separate from behaviors.